-Under the leadership of the Dean for Medical Education, five senior faculty members serve as Masters of the five Academic Societies.
-Each Society also includes faculty Associate Masters, advisors and mentors, students from all classes, and a program coordinator.
+Under the leadership of the Dean for Medical Education, five senior faculty members serve as Advisory Dean and Director of the five Academic Societies.
+Each Society also includes faculty Associate Directors, advisors and mentors, students from all classes, and a program coordinator.
 Each Society serves as the central locus for an extensive student advising system.
 Each student is assigned a principal advisor in his or her society, who also serves as a liaison to curricular, extra-curricular and career advisors as the student progresses through the MD program.
 The core of the Academic Societies program is a longitudinal relationship throughout the student’s enrollment at HMS between student and advisors to foster goals of self-assessment and professional development.
 The Societies maintain ties to students during the Principal Clinical Experience (PCE) through hospital-based faculty advisors involved in the PCE.
 The Societies also plan paracurricular and social functions that bring faculty and students together.